 The Bible’s divine inspiration is supported by more evidence than its accuracy or historicity (found in archaeological finds).
 The things you’re likely to read in the Bible aren’t always true; they are what modern people believe when it comes to the truth of the Bible.

-He revealed and recorded all His letters through all the prophets, and He verifies His messengers through miracles like fulfilled prophecy.
-For example, He promises in Genesis 12:7 that the country of Israel will belong to Abraham and his offspring.
+He revealed and recorded all his letters through all the prophets, and he verified his messengers through miracles like fulfilled prophecy.
+For example, in Genesis 12:7 of the Old Testament, he promises that the country of Israel will belong to Abraham and his offspring.

-Every verse of the Bible can be used for instruction, correction, and training in righteousness so that a man is prepared for every good deed and work.
+Every verse of the Bible is the Word of God and, therefore, can be used for instruction, correction, and training in righteousness so that a man is prepared for every good deed and work.
 The four great kingdoms of Babylon, Medo-Persia, Greece, and Rome were accurately foretold in the Book of Daniel centuries before some of those kingdoms appeared on the scene, along with details on how they would rule and be destroyed.

 If the Bible is not God’s Word, referring to the remaining options would appear challenging because it outshines every rival source as God’s revelation and point.
 We are left with no original documents to know what might be God’s word and teaching if the Bible is not that.
 However, the testimony of the Holy Spirit attests to the reliability of Scripture.

 The Bible provides a case for God’s existence.
 Miracles, Bible claims, and Jesus Christ’s resurrection from the grave serve as proof.
-The conclusion that Jesus is who He claimed to be is evident when the evidence is considered.
+The conclusion that the Lord Jesus Christ is who he claimed to be is evident when the evidence is considered.

 There’s one more crucial distinction to be made.
-We should debate in the same manner as Jesus’ disciples did because the assertions of Scripture do not amount to any compelling evidence.
+We should debate in the same manner as Jesus’ disciples did because the assertions of Scripture or the Word of God do not amount to any compelling evidence.
 They provided the populace with convincing evidence that Jesus was Christ.

 The fact that God’s spirit-filled people have known these books’ inspiration is from Him for countless years is another reason to accept the Bible as God’s word.
-Paul even cautions Timothy to keep in mind “from whom you acquired it” (2 Timothy 3:14) before explaining Scripture’s inspiration.
+Paul even cautions Timothy to keep in mind “from whom you acquired it” (2 Timothy 3:14) before explaining that Scripture’s inspiration is the Word of God.

 The explicit declarations of the biblical authors, who consistently claim that their message is from God, demonstrate this work’s divine authorship.
 This understanding is supported by Hebrews 1:1, which states, “He spoke to our forebears through the prophets.”